Last updated on February 25th, 2021

 Then we met this house – THE house.
 And it turns out people were right.
 It found us.

-Today I’m excited to share a peek inside Snixy Kitchen in collaboration with KitchenAid.
+Today I’m excited to share a peek inside Snixy Kitchen.
 (With the help of our tour guide cat, Artichoke).

 The kitchen is almost the biggest room in the house and omg the counter space – OH the glorious counter space!
 The previous owners updated the kitchen in 2005 while still keeping some of its original 1940s charm; They replaced the lower cabinets and countertops, but kept the original upper cabinets with built-in shelves flanking the corner window above the sink.
 One side holds jars of all my gluten-free flours, while I rotate the decor on the other side to mix things up.